-Her people didn’t think it was right to bring the nature to the people.
+Her people didn’t think it was right.
 Austre had placed the flowers where he wanted them.
-To bring them back, to use them to adorn a room or house, was to seek to be ostentatious.
+To bring them back, to use them to adorn a room or house, was to seek ostentation.
 Yet, was it ostentatious to plant them in the middle of the city, where all were free to enjoy them?
 Rich shopping district or not, Vivenna saw people from all economic walks enjoying the grass, ferns, and beauty.

-She shook her head, turning away.
+She turned away.
 Yet, her BioChroma continued to sense the beauty.
 The compact life, so much in one area, was like a buzz inside of her chest, exciting her.

-No wonder they like to live so many together in one city, she thought, noticing how a group of flowers scaled in color, fanning toward the inside of their planter.
+No wonder they like to live so close together in one city, she thought, noticing how a group of flowers scaled in color, fanning toward the inside of their planter.
 And, if you’re going to live this compactly, the only way to see nature would be to bring it in and plant it.

 “Help!
 Fire!”

 Vivenna spun, as did most of the other people on the street.
 The building Tonk Fah and Peprin had been standing next to was burning.
-She didn’t continue to gawk, however, but turned toward the center of the gardens.
+Vivenna didn’t continue to gawk, however, but turned toward the center of the gardens.
 There, she saw a rich carriage clopping along.
-Most of the people in the garden itself were standing, looking toward the smoke billowing into the air.
+Most of the people in the garden itself were stunned, looking toward the smoke billowing into the air.

 Distraction one.

-Several ran forward to help, people crossing the street, causing carriages to pull up shortly.
-At that moment, Clod stepped forward--surging with the crowd--and swing a club at the leg of the carriage’s horse.
-She couldn’t hear the leg break, but she did see the beast scream and topple down, upsetting the carriage.
+People ran forward to help, crossing the street, causing carriages to pull up shortly.
+At that moment, Clod stepped forward--surging with the crowd--and swung a club at the leg of a horse.
+Vivenna couldn’t hear the leg break, but she did see the beast scream and fall, upsetting the carriage it had been pulling.
 A trunk fell from the top of the vehicle, plunging toward the street.

 The carriage belonged to one Faded, high priest of the God Stillmark.
-Denth’s intelligence said it would be carrying valuables.
+Denth’s intelligence said the carraige would be carrying valuables.
 Even if it wasn’t, a high priest in danger would draw a lot of attention.

 The trunk hit the street.
 And, in a twist of good fortune, it shattered, spraying out gold coins.